microsoft/Federal-Business-Applications/demos/AI Recruitment Accelerator App/readme.md

 - **Model-Driven App**: Manage job openings and the application process.
 - **Quick AI App**: A lightweight experience to test or use the AI recommendation quickly.

-### ⚙️ AI
+### ⚙️ AI Builder AI Prompts
 Compares the resume text to the job description and provides a tailored recommendation.
-2 prompts - one for the lightweight app and one for the main model driven app.
+2 AI Prompts - one for the lightweight app and one for the main model driven app.
-- **AI Builder Prompt: AI Hiring App Resume Matcher Prompt** for the Model Driven app
+- `AI Hiring App Resume Matcher Prompt` for the Model Driven app
-- **AI Builder Prompt: Resume Matching Prompt** for the lightweight app
+- `Resume Matching Prompt` for the lightweight app

 ### 🔄 Automation
 - **Power Automate Flow**: Triggered on save of a new Job Application; runs the AI prompt and updates the record with the recommendation.